Ikadzo/HH_Transmission_Model/README.md

 This work describes the analysis of household cohort data collected over a period of 6 months covering an epidemic of respiratory syncytial virus (RSV).
 The data was collected from a rural coastal community in Kenya in 2009.The aim of the analysis is to gain a better understanding of RSV transmission for the purpose of intervention planning.
+Most of this work was done as part of my doctoral project, the complete thesis can be accessed at the following link: https://doi.org/10.17037/PUBS.04656186.
 There are three main parts to this analysis:
 ### Part 1
 Analaysis of the social-temporal shedding patterns of RSV.
         The aim of this analysis was to identify determinants of RSV infection onset.
 We show that household size, symptom status and viral load